sash11/MSI-B250M-PRO-VDH-i5-7600K/README.md

 | Thunderbolt Usb Support | Enabled |

 ## USB config
 Because XhciPortLimit kernel quirk no longer works on the latest Big Sur 11.3.x, we are left with 15 ports max.
-I have adjusted USB-A 3.0 ports on the back plane to be 5GB only.
+I have made a custom USBPorts.kext where I adjusted USB-A 3.0 ports on the back plane to be 5GB only.
 USB 2.0 devices will not work in them.
 USB-C port works with 3.0 and 2.0 devices.
 Motherboard USB3.0 header works with both USB3.0 and 2.0 devices.
 All 6 USB2.0 ports (2 on the back and 4 on the Motherboard hearders) work.
  <p align="center">
   <img src="Docs/BackIO.png" align=center">
  </p>